June 17, 2026

 • Use expense management software: Modern platforms like Ramp allow you to set per diem rates as part of your overall travel and expense (T&E) policy.
 This helps control spending and ensures every employee gets the allowance they're entitled to based on their travel destination.

-• Document and communicate your policy: Create a written policy for per diem management and make sure employees can easily access it.
-The document should define the purpose and scope of your policy, specify rates, and outline what types of expenses are eligible for reimbursement.
-Communicating these rules clearly helps avoid confusion while traveling.
+• Document and communicate your policy: Create a written policy that defines your rates, eligible expenses, and reimbursement process, and make sure employees can easily access it.
+Clear rules help avoid confusion while traveling.

 • Monitor spending and keep records: Compare your team's actual spending to your travel budget and investigate variances to identify areas for cost savings.
 Keeping thorough records also ensures compliance with IRS requirements.